AnthonyM5/my-awesome-blog/_posts/2021-04-03-dynamic-programming.md

 Here is where one of the key principals of dynamic programming come into play - from the fibonacci tree above we can see that a lot of the same call is being made multiple times (fib(1), fib(0)) and even entire branches can be repeated as with fib(2), fib(3) branches which occur twice.

-Recall in our very first the very first optimzation post we had dicussed the fast "key lookup" that JavaScript objects can afford us, and that a useful way of optimizing our soluition is to store our values in a way that can be rapidly accessed.
+Recall in our very first the very first optimization post we had discussed the fast "key lookup" that JavaScript objects can afford us, and that a useful way of optimizing our solution is to store our values in a way that can be rapidly accessed.
 This concept can be used for a dynamic approach to our recursive fib function.

-By storing the values of fib(2), fib(3), and so forth, we arrive at the second (most important) part of a dynmamic programming solution - the ability to sole sub-problems only once and use that to derive more complex problems higher up the tree.
+By storing the values of fib(2), fib(3), and so forth, we arrive at the second (most important) part of a dynamic programming solution - the ability to sole sub-problems only once and use that to derive more complex problems higher up the tree.
 This particular optimization process is called memoization.